-By ranking the simulation results from the Company's GCM, the 24,638th ranked trial (out of 25,000) was the first to exhibit a \$1.5 billion loss.
-The estimated return period of this trial is 1 in 69 years, and the key driver of the loss is a California Earthquake (net loss of \$1.4 billion with estimated return period of 1 in 379).
-The trial also included moderate prior year reserve deterioration, partially offset by investment income and underwriting income on the non-catastrophe lines of business.
+By ranking the simulation results from the Company's GCM, the 24,768th ranked trial (out of 25,000) was the first to exhibit a \$2.6 billion capital depletion.
+The key driver of this level of capital depletion was losses arising from major natural catastrophe events combined with sizeable prior-year reserve deterioration and modest credit losses.
+This was offset by non-cat underwriting and investment gains.

-It should be noted that insolvency was not chosen as an RST event because none of the modelled 25,000 simulated trials resulted in such an income.
-As such, while the Company may require a moderate capital injection under certain extreme scenarios, like the RST above, management cannot discern any risks / scenarios that would jeopardize the Company's ability to pay its policyholders and meet its other obligations.
+It should be noted that insolvency was not chosen as an RST event because none of the modelled 25,000 simulated trials resulted in such an outcome.
+As such, while the Group may require a moderate capital injection under certain extreme scenarios, like the RST above, management cannot discern any risks / scenarios that would jeopardize the Group's ability to pay its policyholders and meet its other obligations